How Social Selling Helps a Universal Robots Partner Generate B2B Leads for Manufacturing Robotization

 Andrey Kartsev

-Founder of the system integrator of the Universal Robots
+Founder of Universal Robots’ system integrator

 Andrey Kartsev

-Founder of the system integrator of the Universal Robots
+Founder of Universal Robots’ system integrator

-1. Reach out to decision-makers more effectively
+1. Reach decision-makers more effectively

 2. Solution – Social Selling